UAE’s World-Class Infrastructure: How It Boosts Property Values

 Commercial Real Estate Math:

-- The "walk-to-work" factor significantly impacts residential appeal, with units near major business hubs leasing an average of 27% faster than those in less central locations.
+• The "walk-to-work" factor has a significant impact on residential desirability, with flats near major commercial hubs, renting out at a 27% faster rate than those in less central locations.

 Key Economic Zones Driving Values (2020-2023):